railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 So a law firm will opt for an analytic representation which reflects the management of the time that employees work on the different client cases.

-	.. note::  *Example Representation of an analytic chart of accounts for a law firm*
+	.. note::  *Example Representation of an Analytic Chart of Accounts for a Law Firm*

 		#.
 Absences